 Outfielder Shane Victorino had the distinction of being a Rule 5 Draft pick twice.
 First, the Padres grabbed him from the Dodgers in 2002, but a 22-year-old Victorino hit .151 in 36 games in '03 and was returned near the end of May.
 L.A. never brought Victorino to the Majors and left him unprotected again after the '04 season.
 This time the Phillies jumped, though they too offered him back to the Dodgers before the '05 season.
 Fortunately for Philadelphia, L.A. declined, and Philly was able to send Victorino to Triple-A. He returned in September and established himself as a key part of the team's lineup from '06-12.

 In 2006, the pool of players eligible for the Rule 5 Draft shrunk, per the terms of a new CBA.
 Unprotected players now must be four or five seasons removed from signing, depending on whether they did so before turning 19.

 There is also a rare gem that appears in the Triple-A phase.
 In 2015, the Cardinals snatched pitcher John Brebbia from the D-backs with the 24th pick, after the righty had signed with Arizona out of the independent American Association.
-After spending '16 in the Minors, Brebbia was a solid member of the St. Louis bullpen over the next three seasons before missing '20 due to injury and getting non-tendered and returning with the Giants in '21.
+After spending '16 in the Minors, Brebbia was a solid member of the St. Louis bullpen over the next three seasons before missing '20 due to injury, getting non-tendered and returning with the Giants in '21.